MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Set-PnPHomeSite.md

 ```

 ### -HomeSiteUrl
-The url of the site to set as the home site
+The URL of the site to set as the home site.

 ```yaml
 Type: String